MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_section_object_pointers.md

 ### -field SharedCacheMap

 Opaque pointer to a cache map object (that is, a <b>SHARED_CACHE_MAP</b> structure) that is used to track views that are mapped to the data file stream.
 Cache manager sets this member when the operating system first caches the stream.
-A <b>NULL</b> value indicates that the data stream is <pre class="syntax">currently</pre> not cached; this value, however, can change at any time.
+A <b>NULL</b> value indicates that the data stream is <u>currently</u> not cached; this value, however, can change at any time.

 ### -field ImageSectionObject